camlin-tan/tp/docs/UserGuide.md

 **❗Caution:**

-* The symbol is `\` is reserved as a command delimiter.
+* The symbol `\` is reserved as a command delimiter.
 While it is not explicitly prohibited in command values, it is highly discouraged as it could cause unexpected behaviour.

 </div>